 02 of 09

-Yes, red is an important part of beach-inspired decorating.
-Cape Cod and other coastal destinations are rich with red front doors on clapboard cottages, and grand homes.
-Sherwin-Williams Showstopper is a versatile red with just enough warmth to keep it from looking heavy.
-A front door is a natural choice for Showstopper, but consider it for a dining room, accent wall, or even a powder room.
+Cape Cod is rich with red front doors and lush climbing roses that add spots of color to naturally weathered landscapes.
+Sherwin-Williams Show Stopper (SW 7588) is a versatile red with just enough warmth to keep it from looking heavy.
+A front door is a natural choice for Show Stopper, but consider it for a dining room, accent wall, or even a powder room.

 03 of 09

-Sherwin-Williams Tradewind is a soft blue with just a hint of gray, like the morning sky over the ocean.
-The best beach-inspired colors come from nature.
+Sherwin-Williams Tradewind (SW 6218) is a soft blue with just a hint of gray, just what the morning sky looks like over the ocean off the Cape.
 The muted quality of Tradewind gives it maximum versatility for a living room, dining room, or home exterior.

 04 of 09